14 Best Balance Sheet Templates for Excel

 Standard Formula

-Usually, a balance sheet is divided into two parts, i.e., the debit side and the credit side.
+Usually, the sheet is divided into two parts, i.e., the debit side and the credit side.
 Each time, both sides must stay equal in order to balance with each other.
 To ensure this balance, there is a standard formula, as mentioned below:

 Assets = Liabilities + Shareholder equity